ShridharMashalkar/JobSearchAI/README.md

 Open the link mentioned in the command terminal after the server starts.
 Visualize the dashboard, along with capabilities of Database Update and Refresh buttons.
 It currently has mock data.
 To show real data once you start applying delete the tracking/jobs.xlsx file.
-The code will automatically create new file and keep appeding new data.
+The code will automatically create new file and keep appending new data.

 ### 4. Additional Features